Chapter 3 : At the Burrow

 Molly rushed to greet everybody.
 "Harry, how have you been?" she asked as she cuddled him tightly.

 It was comforting to know that she wasn't mad at him.
-But, where is Ginny?
+But, where is Ginny? he thought.

 "Ginny, Ginny!" shouted Molly from the bottom of the stairs as if reading Harry's mind.
 "Harry is here!
 Come and say hello."